 On the 128i, an optional M Sport Package adds dark window frames and a more aggressive front bumper with three large air inlets.
 Rather than the 3 Series convertible's folding metal hardtop, the 128i convertible has a fabric soft-top that can open or close in 22 seconds, BMW says.
 It operates at speeds up to 25 mph.

-On 128i coupes, the two-position backseat folds in a standard 60/40 split.
-The convertible offers only a center pass-through.
-Vinyl seats are standard, with leather optional.
-The M Sport Package adds unique headliner materials, an M-branded steering wheel and shifter, and sport seats with more aggressive side bolstering.
+The available M Sport Package adds unique headliner materials, an M-branded steering wheel and shifter, and sport seats with more aggressive side bolstering.
+Interior features include:

 Under the Hood

 BMW's inline-six-cylinder engine makes 230 horsepower and 200 pounds-feet of torque in the 128i.
-It works through a six-speed manual or a six-speed automatic.
+It works through a six-speed manual or a six-speed automatic with optional steering wheel paddle shifters .
 The automaker says a stick-shift 128i coupe can hit 60 mph in 6.1 seconds, with the automatic making the sprint in 6.7 seconds.
 The M Sport Package adds a sport-tuned suspension.

 If that isn't enough, consider stepping up to the 300-hp, turbocharged 135i, which is covered separately in the Cars.com Research section.
 It trims the zero-to-60 mph sprint down to about 5 seconds, BMW says.